patricklafrance/wmfnext-shell/README.md

 ```
 </details>

-> **Note**
->
 > If you are using a [CommonJS](https://en.wikipedia.org/wiki/CommonJS) Webpack configuration file, import the `createModulePlugin()` function from `wmfnext-remote-loader/webpack.cjs` instead.

-Again, you probably noticed that the `ModuleFederationPlugin` instance is created by the  `createModuleConfiguration()` function.
-The function signature is the same as the `createHostPlugin()` function and serve the same purpose, e.g. create a preconfigured instance of the plugin with the shell conventions and the mandatory shared dependencies.
+You probably noticed that the `ModuleFederationPlugin` instance is created by the `createModulePlugin(moduleName, packageJson, options)` function.
+The function serve the same purpose as the `createHostPlugin()` but return a plugin instance configured for a remote module application.

-> There's only one shell convention...
-A remote module `ModuleFederationPlugin` configuration must expose a single module called `./register`.
->
-> ```js
-> {
->    filename: "remoteEntry.js",
->    exposes: {
->        "./register": "./src/register"
->    }
-> }
-> ```

-> There's an underlying function supporting the `createModulePlugin()` function called `createModuleConfiguration()`.
-If you prefer to create the ModuleFederationPlugin plugin instance by yourself but still want to benefit from a preconfigured options object, use this function instead.

 👉 Finally, add your [TypeScript configuration](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) at the root of the project and a command in the `package.json` file to start Webpack in development mode.